DylanLucas2001/DnDMain/DnDMain/Classes/Barbarian.md

 - You have advantage on Strength checks and Strength saving throws.
 - When you make a melee weapon attack using Strength, you gain a bonus to the damage roll that increases as you gain levels as a barbarian, as shown in the Rage Damage Column of the Barbarian table.
-- You have resistance to bludgeoning, piercing and slashing damage
+- You have resistance to bludgeoning, piercing and slashing damage You cannot cast or concentrate on spells when raging

 ## **Subclasses**